dropbox/dropbox-sdk-rust/README.md

    support async I/O, which will require making incompatible changes to the types returned by routes.
 This should probably wait until the futures ecosystem and async/await have stabilized some more.
- * This code does not use `serde_derive` and instead uses manually-emitted serialization code.
+ * This code does not use `serde_derive` for the most part, and instead uses manually-emitted serialization code.
 Previous work on this crate did attempt to use `serde_derive`, but the way the Dropbox API serializes unions containing structs (by collapsing their fields into the union) isn't supported by `serde_derive`.
 It also took an extremely long time to compile (~30 minutes for release build) and huge (~190MB) .rlib files.
 The hand-written code is more versatile, compiles faster, and produces a smaller binary, at the expense of making the generated source code much larger.
  * Types with constraints (such as strings with patterns or min/max lengths, or integers with a range) do not check that the data being stored in them meets the constraints.
- * The generated tests are not exhaustive.
-For unions with more than one variant, the test generator currently just picks one.
-Ideally it would emit tests for all variants.

 ## Happy Dropboxing!